 The Plan allows for transactions with certain parties who may perform services or have fiduciary responsibilities to the Plan, including the Company.
 Certain Plan investments are shares of various mutual funds that are owned and managed by the Trustee, who has been designated investment manager.
-The Plan invests in common stock of the Company and issues loans to participants, which are secured by the vested balances in the participants' accounts.
+The Plan invests in Comcast common stock and issues loans to participants, which are secured by the vested balances in the participants' accounts.